SinaHKazemi/CESM.jl/README.md

 ## How to cite

-If you use this model please cite the repository
+If you use this package please cite the repository.

-If you use the German energy transition model, please sign the following link:
+If you use the German energy transition model, please also sign the following link:

 Barbosa, J., Ripp, C., & Steinke, F. (2021).
 Accessible Modeling of the German Energy Transition: An Open, Compact, and Validated Model.
 Energies, 14(23), 8084. https://doi.org/10.3390/en14238084